godotengine/godot-docs/classes/class_buttonarray.rst

 Description
 -----------

 Array of Buttons.
 A Button array is useful to have an array of buttons laid out vertically or horizontally.
 Only one can be selected.
-This is useful for joypad based interfaces and option menus.
+This is useful for joy pad based interfaces and option menus.

 Member Function Description
 ---------------------------